Neapolitan Pizza Sauce

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This easy pizza sauce is simplicity at its best: it’s light, full of bright flavor and deliciously fresh.
-Added bonus?
-It’s a no-cook recipe, ready in a couple of minutes, and it’s perfect with any vegetarian pizza toppings.
+This Neapolitan pizza sauce is incredibly simple: it’s light, full of bright flavor, and deliciously fresh.
+Bonus?
+It’s a no-cook recipe, ready in minutes, and perfect for your favorite pizza toppings.

-Top view of a glass bowl full of easy pizza sauce with fresh basil.
+Top view of a white bowl full of Neapolitan pizza sauce with fresh basil.

-Instead, you want that fresh, bright tomato flavor with hints of basil and extra virgin olive oil at every bite.
-That’s what you want for your crispy, delicious homemade pizza.
+Instead, you want a bright tomato flavor with hints of fresh basil and extra virgin olive oil at every bite, absolutely delicious when combined with fresh mozzarella.

-The good news is that you can whip up this amazing, fresh, and easy tomato sauce in zero time.
-And we love that, don’t we? : )
+Lastly, you can whip up this fresh and flavorful Neapolitan tomato sauce in zero time.
+We love that, don’t we? : )

 List of the ingredients